 Contemporary computing packages handle a wide variety of stress analysis types, but are yet to provide an optimal way to handle certain load cases and geometries.
-Blades in gas turbine systems, for instance, undergo repetitive thermal and mechanical load cycles of varied shape and phasing.
-Complexly-shaped airfoils create non-uniform stress paths that exacerbate the problem of FEA software attempting to determine the correct states of stress and strain at any point during the load history.
-This research chronicles the update and integration of Miller's original viscoplasticity model with ANSYS finite element analysis software.
-Elevated temperature strain-controlled LCF and strain-controlled TMF loadings were applied to single-element, uniaxial simulation runs and the results were then compared to data from duplicate experimental testing.
-Initial findings indicate that the model maintains significant accuracy through several cycles, but longer tests produce varying error in hysteretic response.
-A review of the modernized implementation of Miller's viscoplasticity model is presented with a focus on modifications that may be used to improve future results.
+Blades in gas turbine propulsion systems, for instance, undergo repetitive thermal and mechanical load cycles of varied shape and phasing.
+Complexly-shaped airfoils create non-uniform stress paths that exacerbate the problem of FEA software attempting to determine the correct states of stress and strain at any point during the loading.
+This research chronicles the modernization and integration of Miller's 1976 viscoplasticity model with ANSYS finite element analysis software.
+Non-isothermal fatigue loadings of various types were applied to smooth specimen geometries and the results were compared to data from duplicate mechanical testing experiments.
+Findings indicate that this and other certain constitutive models can be integrated with software like ANSYS to handle load types that previously could not be accurately evaluated.
+Accurate stress-strain response via computational methods is a first step toward reliable fully-automated life prediction of parts.
+Such methods are powerful tools capable of helping providing safe and efficient turbine operation without the need for conservative service intervals.